MetaSyntactical/composer-plugin-license-check/README.md

 to be compatible with the general usage.

 One may specify additional packages which are allowed despite of license violations.
+As key the package name has to be used (similar to `require` and `require-dev`) and it allows for specifying semantic versioning constraints as value (which currently is not checked!).

 **Important Note**: This plugin is licensed under MIT license.
 Even if you forbid to use MIT licensed packages in your project the plugin itself is the only package